 Ignore the problem till it goes away

 When you first notice a giant end-of-row stitch it’s confusing and it looks like something is really wrong.
 The truth is, it’s not really a big problem at all.
 Once you have knit the first two stitches of the next row, the excess yarn is pulled tight, and you will hardly notice it.
 Admittedly, the edge will look less than perfect, but you are still learning so give yourself a break (or keep reading to learn tricks to use until your tension sorts itself out).

 You do have to be a little careful, because a giant end stitch, can lead to another problem – accidentally creating a new stitch by knitting into the giant loop that is the stitch below.
 Don’t do that!
 Simply turn your work over, pull the working yarn below the needle and to the back, pull it tight, and knit into the stitch which is ON the needle, ignoring the giant loop.
 Keep knitting.
 With every knitted project you complete, the edge stitches will look nicer, and eventually, this problem will be a thing of the past.

 A Trick for neater edges – slip the first stitch

 There are several tricks to create neater, more even edges, even when your general tension is still all over the place.
 The different types of edges you can knit are in one word called selvedges.
-I am writing a post to showcase several of the more common selvedges, but here I will give you one of the simpler ones:
+I have written a blog post showcasing several of the more common selvedges, but here I will give you one of the simpler ones: